-This Chicken Francese recipe, sometimes called Chicken French, is a classic Italian-American dish that is quick to prepare but loaded with flavor.
+This chicken francese recipe, sometimes called chicken French, is a classic Italian-American dish that is quick to prepare but loaded with flavor.
 With only 30 minutes to make, it will become a staple in your weeknight dinner rotation.

+It might not be as famous as it's counterpart, chicken piccata, but this chicken francese recipe is just as tasty.
 The combination of butter, lemon and wine is really hard to top.
 Made even better by pan-frying the chicken, which gives it great texture.

 Jump to: